freeCodeCamp/freeCodeCamp/curriculum/challenges/english/08-coding-interview-prep/project-euler/problem-32-pandigital-products.english.md

 ## Description
 <section id='description'>

-We shall say that an n-digit number is pandigital if it makes use of all the digits 1 to n exactly once; for example, the 5-digit number, 15234, is 1 through 5 pandigital.
+We shall say that an <var>n</var>-digit number is pandigital if it makes use of all the digits 1 to <var>n</var> exactly once; for example, the 5-digit number, 15234, is 1 through 5 pandigital.

 The product 7254 is unusual, as the identity, 39 × 186 = 7254, containing multiplicand, multiplier, and product is 1 through 9 pandigital.

 Find the sum of all products whose multiplicand/multiplier/product identity can be written as a 1 through 9 pandigital.

-HINT: Some products can be obtained in more than one way so be sure to only include it once in your sum.
+**Hint:** Some products can be obtained in more than one way so be sure to only include it once in your sum.

 </section>

 ## Instructions